AIMultipleAIMultiple

 The aviation sector, as a whole, can gain from the adoption of RPA tools in areas including airport administration, ticket sales, and aircraft navigation.

 The aviation industry is ripe for automation thanks to the never-ending flow of data that could be turned into actionable insight.
-For instance, a single Boeing 737 voyage from New York to Los Angeles generates 20 terabytes of data every hour (Figure 1).
+For instance, a single Boeing 737 voyage from New York to Los Angeles generates 20 terabytes of data every hour.1

-In this article we explain how RPA can transform the aviation industry by highlighting its top 8 real-life use cases.
+See how RPA can transform the aviation industry by highlighting its top 8 real-life use cases with case studies:

 What is RPA in the aviation industry?